Charter Schools for Wisconsin

-For OEO to advance any proposal through our review process, it must increase educational equity by providing students with access to educational innovations or incubating existing educational practices in innovative ways.
-While OEO does not have an exact definition of “innovation,” potential applicants should consider the Ten Leaps for Equitable 21st Century Learning from Transcend Education.
+To advance any proposal through our review process, it must increase educational equity by providing students with access to educational innovations or incubating existing educational practices in innovative ways.
+While we do not have an exact definition of “innovation,” potential applicants should consider the Ten Leaps for Equitable 21st Century Learning from Transcend Education.

 OEO subscribes to the Department of Public Instruction’s definition of educational equity.
 To increase educational equity, a proposed educational model should help close Wisconsin’s achievement gap by serving at-risk students or other underserved populations including students of color and low-income families.

 Is there a need in the proposed community for new educational opportunities, and is there a demand (especially from the population the school intends to serve) for the educational model being proposed?

 Need refers to the reason(s) or evidence that existing schools are insufficient or inadequate.
 Demand refers to interest from prospective families to attend the proposed school.

 To demonstrate a need and demand for a school, an applicant should be prepared to share:

 - Information on existing schools and types of educational programs available

 - Current and projected demographic information;

 - Measures of actual interest (which could include letters of support, survey information, sign-in data from interest meetings) and how you have gained this data

 Is the proposed academic model likely to provide innovative, high-quality learning opportunities that improve student outcomes and meet that need and demand?